Who is our Metropolitan?

 traditions, Igumen.
 In the Russian Orthodox Church, an

-archpriest can be awarded the mitre, making him a Mitred
+Archpriest can be awarded the mitre, making him a Mitred

 Archpriest.